open-ephys/next-gen-system/specification.md

 ## Software

 The software comonents of a Open Instruments system can be divided into four
-layers: Drivers, the Open Instruments API, the daughter device specific libraries/APIs, and the user-facing software.
+layers: Interface specific drivers, the Open Instruments API, the daughter device specific libraries/APIs, and the user-facing software.
 Only the Open Instruments API is specified by this standard and ensures interoperability between system components.
 However, in almost all practical implementations, a driver (for